ammons-datalabs/adl-m365-automation-starter/README.md

 ### Why APIM?

 **For this invoice automation system:**
-- **Multi-client access control**: Different subscription keys for web UI, Power Automate, Logic Apps
+- **Multi-client access control**: Different subscription keys for web UI and Logic Apps
 - **Rate limiting per client**: Prevent any single integration from overwhelming the backend
 - **CORS management**: Centralized cross-origin policy without touching FastAPI code
 - **Usage analytics**: Track which clients use which endpoints and how often